skip navigation

 email: angelal@rufc.ca

-Board focus: Operations
+Board focus: Secretary/Co-Chair of Volunteering

 A longtime Richmond resident and advocate for youth sports, Adam has deep roots in the community and is committed to fostering positive athletic experiences for local players.